 3. Jesus said, “but there are some of you who do not believe.”
 64

 4. As a result of this, many of his disciples returned to their former way of life and no longer accompanied him.
 66

 Some believe verse 65 supports the theory that God the Father chose to not draw the disciples to his son?

 Verse 65 And he said, “For this reason I have told you that no one can come to me unless it is granted him by my Father.”

-- In his own words, Jesus defined the “reason” in the previous verse (64).
+When Jesus said “for this reason” in verse 65, what is the reason?
+In his “own words,” Jesus defined the “reason” in the previous verse (64).
 These verses are connected.

-For this is the will of my Father, that everyone who sees the Son and believes in him may have eternal life, and I shall raise him on the last day.”
+For this is the will of my Father, that everyone who sees the Son and “believes” in him may have eternal life, and I shall raise him on the last day.

 If Jesus lost or rejected a disciple that “believed in him,” he would not have obeyed the Father’s will.